Ednor Gardens-Lakeside, Baltimore: Memorial Stadium Redevelopment

-The first stadium at the site was built in 1922 and was called Baltimore Stadium or Venable Stadium.
+The first stadium at the site was built in 1922 on Venable Park and was called Baltimore Stadium or Venable Stadium.
 It hosted a variety of smaller events, most notably college football games.
 It became the home to the Baltimore Orioles in 1944 when the team's previous stadium in Abell burned down.
 In 1950, the stadium was expanded to become Memorial Stadium.
 At its largest, Memorial Stadium seated 65,000 fans.
 The Orioles played their last game at the stadium in 1991 before departing for the newly constructed Oriole Park at Camden Yards in downtown Baltimore.
 The Baltimore Stallions and Baltimore Ravens football teams played at Memorial Stadium between 1994 and 1997.
 Memorial Stadium was demolished in 2002.

 The demolition of the stadium and its parking lots left a giant 32-acre hole in the center of the Ednor Gardens-Lakeside community.
 The City awarded a nonprofit developer, Govans Ecumenical Development Corporation (GEDCO) the responsibility of creating and executing a new master plan for the site.
 The development, christened Stadium Place has an oval-shaped road around the center of the parcel, with a multipurpose athletic field for baseball, football and lacrosse in the middle.
 The field was developed the Cal Ripken Sr. Foundation.
 As of 2013, Maryland's largest YMCA sits on the southwest corner of the site, and GEDCO has built four large senior apartment buildings on the eastern edge of the site.
 Future plans call for more senior apartment buildings and a small commercial center on the southeast corner.